 Take pictures of each room and focus on valuable items like electronics and jewelry.
 It’s highly recommended that you have the receipts for items, as an actual price is much better than an estimate when making a claim.

-You must remember to update your inventory annually or whenever you make a big purchase.
+Update your inventory annually or whenever you make a big purchase.
 Doing so will keep your list up-to-date, making the claims process less painful.